VassilyDev/TSBridge/README.md

 # Overview

 ### How to install the application
-Please download the windows application here [Releases](https://github.com/VassilyDev/TSBridge/releases/).
+Please download the windows application [here](https://github.com/VassilyDev/TSBridge/releases/).
 Extract the entire content of the archive in the "Plugins" directory of Train Simulator.
 You can launch the app directly from this folder or as a shortcut from the Desktop.

 ### Project info
 A list of currently supported loco and library keywords is available in the wiki.